ansible/ansible/docs/docsite/rst/network/user_guide/platform_junos.rst

 .. code-block:: yaml

-   - name: Backup switch (junos)
+   - name: Backup current switch config (junos)
      junos_config:
        backup: yes
      register: backup_junos_location
      when: ansible_network_os == 'junos'

-Using Netconf in Ansible 2.5
+Using NETCONF in Ansible 2.5
 ================================================================================

-Enabling Netconf
+Enabling NETCONF
 ----------------

-Before you can use Netconf to connect to a switch, you must:
+Before you can use NETCONF to connect to a switch, you must:

 - install the ``ncclient`` python package on your control node(s) with ``pip install ncclient``
-- enable Netconf on the JunOS device(s)
+- enable NETCONF on the Junos OS device(s)

-To enable Netconf on a new switch via Ansible, use the ``junos_netconf`` module via the CLI connection.
+To enable NETCONF on a new switch via Ansible, use the ``junos_netconf`` module via the CLI connection.
 Set up group_vars/junos.yml just like in the CLI example above, then run a playbook task like this:

 .. code-block:: yaml

-   - name: Enable Netconf
+   - name: Enable NETCONF
       junos_netconf:
       when: ansible_network_os == 'junos'

-Once Netconf is enabled, change your ``group_vars/junos.yml`` to use the Netconf connection.
+Once NETCONF is enabled, change your ``group_vars/junos.yml`` to use the NETCONF connection.

-Example Netconf ``group_vars/junos.yml``
+Example NETCONF ``group_vars/junos.yml``
 ----------------------------------------

 .. code-block:: yaml